gcampbell391/my_portfolio/README.md

 # A portfolio site about Gene Campbell III
-The web app was built with React js functional components.
+My portfolio app was built with React js.
 I used a couple npm libaries to implement some cool features.

 - react-responsive-carousel to display image and app carousels